Lunarequest/myblog/content/post/flatpaking-github-desktop.md

 it wasn't until june where i started working on this again.
 I attempted to bump to the latest release things broke hard, first I needed to update the node version.
 Damián had used node 10 which now was incompatible.
 I ended up going with node 14 instead.
 After a day of getting thing working again I had hit a new issue.
 At some point a new dependency was added.

 `node-detect-arm64-translation` this one dependency stumped me for weeks.
 Eventually I asked Brendan Forster the maintainer of the linux fork of Github desktop what it did and if I could "patch it out".
 After getting the okay, I wrote a patch removing it completely.
 It was ugly but did its job allowing me to continue.
+The yarn genrator was later update to actually setup the repo as a tarball for yarn allowing us to drop the patches.

 The issue with logins, it turns out `%U` being omitted from a desktop file can ruin everything.
 A desktop file is in simple terms how a linux distro knows information such as what icon an app uses, the executable it uses etc. `%U` tells the os when someone launches this with the desktop file pass the arguments to the executable.
-Adding this fixed a lot of issues.

-Eventually I had to start adding flatpak specific behaviour, Brendan was awesome and helped me take a lot of the patches required to run upstream reducing the development burden that I faced.
-Maintaining patch sets is a lot of work even a simple 5 line change can become difficult with every update.

-Currently there are 4 patches, 1 has already been upstreamed another will be soon.
-The other 2 are minor patches which should be fairly easy to maintain.
-With help from upstream maintaining this flatpak should be fairly easy.
+Adding these 2 characters solved the major issue preventing testing of the flatpak.

+I began adding flatpak sepcific functionality, support for spawning programs outside the sandbox, fixing issues with trashing files(this technically isn't fixed but the issue is on the portal side not mine).
+After this I managed to get it on flathub, but that was not the end of my woes with github desktop but that's a post for another time.

+-- signing off

+Nullrequest